NunoSempere/rosenrot-browser/README.md

 ### To do

+- [ ] Figure out if downloading files is doable.
 - [ ] Figure out better way to have plugins
 - [ ] Launch with more than one tab from command line
 - [ ] Double check newtab/next-tab behavior